 To implement such a verification script, it would be necessary to write complex logic to test the domain name's existence, then query its records to determine if the MX fields are correctly filled in, and finally test if the SMTP server responds correctly.
 As one can easily imagine, this is a heavy task.

-When it is too difficult to develop an effective solution, one must turn to the services available on the Internet.
+When it is too difficult to develop an effective solution, one must turn to the services available on the Internet and ideally choose one of the best email validation APIs.

 Abstract provides a free API that allows verification of email addresses, validating their format, and checking if the domain name is routable (in other words: it checks if the server exists).
 The API also indicates whether the email address is from a disposable email service that does not need identification to be used.